Reference 07 — Host embedding

 └ transport_uart on USB-CDC ↔ host PC running tracer-cli

-Robot with CAN bus + Wi-Fi
+Robot with CAN bus and Wi-Fi

 [ STM32 wheel encoder ]──CAN──┐